robot-autonomy-vlmaps/vlmaps/docs/01-setup.md

 ## Step 4: Verify Installation

-All dependencies are pre-installed in the image, so you can skip `install.bash`.
+All dependencies are pre-installed in the image, so you can skip `scripts/install.bash`.
 However, if you built locally or want to verify, check that everything is set up correctly:

 ```bash
 # Check conda environment